 Not all women can conceive a child naturally and certainly, some LGBTQ+ couples and individuals rely on third-party assistance in conception.
 Egg donation is therefore very meaningful as it gives parents-to-be an opportunity to build their own family.
 Our egg donors find it is a positive and rewarding experience for this reason.

-Keep reading to learn everything you need to know about donating eggs with KindEos, including what’s involved, how long it takes, and if there are any side effects after the egg retrieval procedure.
+Keep reading to learn everything you need to know about donating eggs with KindEos, including what’s involved, how long it takes, and if there are any side effects after the egg retrieval procedure and during the egg retrieval recovery stage.
 It may help answer a few questions if you are considering becoming an egg donor.

 1. Pre-Screening